Microseism: Generation of primary microseisms

 The details of the primary mechanism was first given by Klaus Hasselmann, with a simple expression of the microseism source in the particular case of a constant sloping bottom.
 It turns out that this constant slope needs to be fairly large (around 5 percent or more) to explain the observed microseism amplitudes, and this is not realistic.
 Instead, small-scale bottom topographic features do not need to be so steep, and the generation of primary microseisms is more likely a particular case of a wave-wave interaction process in which one wave is fixed, the bottom.
 To visualize what happens, it is easier to study the propagation of waves over a sinusoidal bottom topography.
 This easily generalizes to bottom topography with oscillations around a mean depth.

-For a real bottom, that has a broad spectrum, seismic waves are generated with all wavelengths and in all directions.
+For realistic seafloor topography, that has a broad spatial spectrum, seismic waves are generated with all wavelengths and in all directions.
+Because the dynamic pressures of ocean waves fall off exponentially with depth, the primary microseism source mechanism is restricted to shallower regions of the world ocean (e.g., less than several hundred meters for 14 - 20 s wave energy).